Azure/KAN/docs/tutorial/setup-guide.md

 # POSS Setup Guide
-## Overview
-Percept Open-Source Project (POSS) is a framework that simplifies the journey of building/deploying/managing sensor-based edge AI solutions at scale natively on Kubernetes.
-It seamlessly allows you to create, deploy and operate edge AI solutions with the control and flexibility of open-source.
-Some of its capabilities are as follows:

-- Integrated developer Exp: easily build sensor-based edge AI apps using 1st/3rd ML models
-- Management Exp at scale: control plane on Kubernetes to centrally define, deploy and manage edge AI assets and apps with native support for Azure Arc and GitOps
-- Standard-based: Built on popular industrial standards/technologies such as Kubernetes, Dapr, ONVIF, MQTT, ONNX, Akri, kubectl, Helm, etc

 ## Pre-requisites
 You need the following items before getting started with the self-hosting setup experience:
-- An active Azure Subscription
+- An active Azure Subscription with Owner role access
-- A Resource group
 - A Kubernetes cluster, accessible using Azure CLI.
 If you don't have an existing Kubernetes cluster, you can create one easily using Azure Kubernetes Service (AKS): [Quickstart: Deploy an AKS cluster by using the Azure portal - Azure Kubernetes Service | Microsoft Docs](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-cli)
-- An IoT Hub with at lease one IoT Edge device (should be under the same subscription you are using P4OSS Installer below).
-If you don't have IoT Hub or IoT edge device:
-    - Create an IoT hub by going to the Azure portal search for IoT Hub and create new, follow the defaults.
-    - Add IoT Edge device, Go to your IoT Hub --> IoTEdge --> Add IoT Edge device --> Go with the defaults
-- Once added click on your IoT edge device and save the primary connection string, you will need it if you choose to run it as an Azure VM.
-- If you don't have an edge device already (like Percept on HCI VM), you can use an Azure VM with IoTEdge installed and configured on it easily using the following guide: Run Azure IoT Edge on Ubuntu Virtual Machines | Microsoft Docs, when following the Arm template to create the VM:
-    - Add the connection string that you saved in the previus step.
-    - Type Standard_DS3_v2 for the VM size instead of the DS1 which is the default
+- An IoT Hub account with at least one IoT Edge device.
+If you don't have any IoT Edge device onboarded onto Azure IoT Hub you can follow [this guide to create an IoT Edge device using an Azure VM](CreateIoTEdgeDevice.md).
+Please note that if you have already used Percept on Azure Stack HCI's WAC Extention to onboard a VM, the VM is already automatically onboarded as an IoT Edge device onto Azure IoT Hub.

-- Add a new role assignment to your subscription for "Storage account contributor", click on your subscription --> Access control --> Add role assignment (see screenshot) --> search for "Storage account contributor" (not the classic one) -->click next --> Add member --> select your account --> review and assign
+- Have "Storage account contributor" role assignment under your subscription.
+If you don't have the role assignment, you can add a new role assignment to your subscription for "Storage account contributor" by clicking on your subscription --> Access control --> Add role assignment (see screenshot) --> search for "Storage account contributor" (not the classic one) --> click next --> Add member --> select your account --> review and assign

 ![image](https://user-images.githubusercontent.com/10191339/186480363-7eb2a5fa-66e0-49f5-a4c6-7b9fc0caee9b.png)